navidcy/varying-surface-forcing/README.md

 Please note that the MOM5 code used above has the following additions:

-(i) An implementation of resolved shear parameterisation for mixing layer depth, and
+(i) A modified boundary layer scheme (K-profile parameterisation; Large et al 1994) for mixing layer depth, and

 (ii) A script to input a mask and place it on top of wind forcing.

-This eddy-permitting model is run for 200 years (more details present in Section 2 of the paper), after which the following set of MOM5-only perturbation experiments are branched off using:
+This eddy-permitting model is run for 200 years (more details present in Section 2 of the paper), after which we initialise a MOM5-only control simulation for 100 years.
+This simulation also uses the modified KPP scheme similar to that in the ACCESS-OM2-025 control simulation.
+After 100 years, we branch off the following set of MOM5-only perturbation simulations (the MOM5-only control simulation is also run for another 100 years):

 | Expt short name    | Expt long name | Wind Factor | Surface buoyancy flux contrast (W m⁻²) | Region |
 | ------------------ | ----------- | ----------- | -------------------------------------- | ------ |